AI Looked at My Plays and Got Weird With It

 The next one is also from “de Amores & Zombies”: "A story centered on the conflict between a father and his son, alone in a lighthouse..."

-The incredible Majo Bustamante faints in “El Show Que Sale Mal” - and takes everyone down with her, fusing them into a single chaotic entity:
+The incredible Majo Bustamante faints in “El Show Que Sale Mal” - and takes everyone down with her, fusing them into a single entity:

 Here it just jump-cuts into another stage where Florence (Dinora Alfaro) becomes an opera singer mid-anxiety attack:

+It makes one think: the AI model is reading everything so well because these photos are transmitting thousands of emotions.
 Credit to the genius eye of our photographer René Figueroa, who captured these spectacular images.

 Here’s Regina Cañas from “El Último Inventor”: